-- A. A nonconforming site shall not be improved or modified in a manner that increases its nonconformity. - B. The proposed site improvements shall address public health, safety, and welfare by resolving public safety deficiencies and pedestrian/vehicle conflicts and improving emergency access. - C. The proposed site improvements shall include at least three (3) of the following, as accepted by the Planning Commission: - 1.
-Preservation of natural resources or historical site features. - 2.
-Pedestrian access improvements. - 3.
+- A. A nonconforming site shall not be improved or modified in a manner that increases its nonconformity. - B. The proposed site improvements shall address public health, safety, and welfare by resolving public safety deficiencies and pedestrian/vehicle conflicts and improving emergency access. - C. The proposed site improvements shall include at least three (3) of the following, as accepted by the Planning Commission for preliminary and final site plan approval applications, or by the Zoning Administrator for minor site plan applications: - 1.
+Preservation of natural resources or historical site features. - Pedestrian access improvements. - 3.
 Vehicular access and circulation improvements. - 4.
 Building design or exterior facade improvements. - 5.
-Off-street parking or loading improvements. - 6.
-Landscaping improvements. - 7.
+Off-street parking or loading improvements. - Landscaping improvements. - 7.
 Screening and buffering improvements. - 8.
 Exterior lighting improvements. - 9.
-Drainage and stormwater management improvements. - 10.
-Clean up or restoration of a blighted site, removal of contaminated soil, or similar environmental improvements. - D. The scope of any additional site improvements requested by the Planning Commission shall be in reasonable proportion to the scale and construction cost of proposed building improvements, expansions, or other improvements.
+Drainage and stormwater management improvements. - D. Clean up or restoration of a blighted site, removal of contaminated soil, or similar environmental improvements.

-E. A reasonable timeline for completion of site improvements to an existing nonconforming site may be approved as part of any plan approval.
+- E. The scope of any additional site improvements requested by the Planning Commission, or by the Zoning Administrator for minor site plan applications, shall be in reasonable proportion to the scale and construction cost of proposed building improvements, expansions, or other improvements. - F. A reasonable timeline for completion of site improvements to an existing nonconforming site may be approved as part of any plan approval.
 Failure to complete improvements in accordance with an approved timeline shall be deemed a violation of this Ordinance.